 So, we talk to your family, and somebody in this household did it.
 Well, it’s hard to then say, “Well, we have an encrypted wi-fi.
 And we have a password.
 But I’ve given it to my neighbor.
 So, he uses it.
 Or she uses it.
 Hmmm.
 It could have been them.”

 If you have open wi-fi, well, it could be anybody that used it.
 So, it’s a very interesting thing, you know, where you would think, “Oh, I want to secure my network.”

 Well, the minute you secure your network, it becomes exclusive.
 And it’s only going to point back to you as the one who did something.
-But, you know, you could easily say, uh, no it was my three-year-old boy.
-You know, throw him right under the bus, you know.
+But, you could easily say, no it was my three-year-old boy.
+You know, throw him right under the bus.
 He didn’t know better.

 So, I have pondered, “Okay, how do you become anonymous?”

 Paul: Alright.
 One of the things that has been a prerequisite is to have a phone nowadays.
 You have to have a phone in order to receive a text message or a phone call, which is proof of who you are, a validation of who you are.

 Also published on Medium.